INFORMED CONSENT FOR IN-PERSON SERVICES DURING COVID-19 PUBLIC HEALTH CRISIS

 If you decide at any time that you would feel safer staying with, or returning to, telehealth services, I will respect that decision, as long as it is feasible and clinically appropriate.
 Reimbursement for telehealth services, however, is also determined by the insurance companies and applicable law, so that is an issue we may also need to discuss.

 You understand that by coming to the office, you are assuming the risk of exposure to the coronavirus (or other public health risk).
 This risk may increase if you travel by public transportation, cab, or ridesharing service.

 Your Responsibility to Minimize Your Exposure

 To obtain services in person, you agree to take certain precautions which will help keep everyone (you, me, and our families, [my other staff] and other patients) safer from exposure, sickness and possible death.
 If you do not adhere to these safeguards, it may result in our starting / returning to a telehealth arrangement.
-By checking on the box below you are agreeing that you have read and will abide by the following actions:

 - You will only keep your in-person appointment if you are symptom free.